PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ![](https://i.imgur.com/gSA05gP.png)

-## Dynamically generate svg elements
+## Dynamically generate SVG elements

-- Currently, we have just enough `<circle>` elements to fit our data.
+Currently, we have just enough `<circle>` elements to fit our data.
 What if we don't want to count how many elements are in the array?
-- D3 Can create elements as needed
-- First, remove all `<circle>` elements from `index.html`
+D3 can create elements as needed.
+First, remove all `<circle>` elements from `index.html`.
+Your `<body>` tag should look like this now:

 ```html
 <svg></svg>